Retirement Planning is Broken

 At OpenPath, we see that investing in multifamily real estate can play an important role in insuring your family’s financial future.
 As many real estate investors know, a carefully selected and managed portfolio of multifamily real estate serves both as a stable tax-efficient income generator and an appreciating asset providing long-term capital gains.

-Instead of amassing a portfolio of largely stocks and bonds with all the inherent problems we discussed and then trying to successfully manage this dwindling amount across the end of your life, we see a better path for investors.
+Instead of amassing a portfolio of largely stocks and bonds with all the inherent problems we discussed and then trying to successfully manage this shrinking amount across the end of your life, we see a better path for investors.

 How different would your retirement or life after work be if you had built a portfolio of assets that was generating income equivalent to your current cost of living?
 Put more simply, what if you stopped working and still had the same income as you do now?
-What if at the same time you enjoyed the added security of holding the underlying properties that continue to appreciate in value.
+What if at the same time you enjoyed the added security of holding the underlying income generating assets that continue to appreciate in value.
 This steady stream of income would give retired investors the freedom to enjoy the same style of living that they did while working.
 It could afford them the opportunity to travel more frequently (and more comfortably).
-Income secure retirees could pursue a long held passion — perhaps in the arts or becoming an active donor in your favorite causes.
+Income secure retirees could pursue a long held passion — perhaps in the arts or becoming an active donor to your favorite causes.
 A reliable, strong post work income would enable investors to help their children pay for a wedding or buy a first house.
 All of these things might feel tenuous if you found yourself in retirement grappling with an ever dwindling bank account.
 Lastly, what would it mean for your children and generations to come if these income producing assets would then in turn be passed on to them?

 In short, the fundamental tenets of how we have always saved for retirement are now broken and have likely changed forever.
 Yet for most people — even wealthier individuals — the way we invest for the future has not changed much at all.
 Multifamily real estate can enable a truly worry-free retirement and path to generational wealth creation that stocks and bonds can not provide — at least not anymore.